More at rubyonrails.org:

 DELETE /photos/:id photos#destroy image_path(:id)

-4.4 Overriding the new and edit Segments
+4.4.
+Renaming the new and edit Path Names

-resources :photos, path_names: { new: 'make', edit: 'change' }
+resources :photos, path_names: { new: "make", edit: "change" }

-scope path_names: { new: 'make' } do
+scope path_names: { new: "make" } do

 # rest of your routes